gsreynolds/gr_secrets/README.md

   * Once created, you'll need a programatic way to [assign the VM access](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/howto-assign-access-portal) to your Azure Key Vault resource
 * [A service principal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) which can be [created with the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest)

 You'll need to ensure that appropriate permissions are granted to your Keyvault once created.

-I've created a short tutorial on this subject [here](https://github.com/kriszentner/technotes/blob/master/Azure/create_keyvault_with_sp.md):
+[Short tutorial on this subject](https://github.com/kriszentner/technotes/blob/master/Azure/create_keyvault_with_sp.md):

 In order to access the Azure Key Vault via Service Principal, authentication credentials need to be available to the node.
 Since it's bad practice to store credentials in code (such as directly in an attribute, or recipe), I suggest either:
 * Storing the secret in a Chef encrypted data bag
 * Storing the secret in a protected file much like the Chef `encrypted_data_bag_secret` file used to access Chef encrypted data bags.

-# Recipes

-## default.rb

-The default recipe installs the `azure` Ruby gem, which this cookbook requires in order to work with the Azure API.
-Make sure that the azure_keyvault recipe is in the node or role `run_list` before any resources from this cookbook are used.

-    "run_list": [
-      "recipe[azure_keyvault]"
-    ]

-The `gem_package` is created as a Ruby Object and thus installed during the Compile Phase of the Chef run.

 # Helpers